Kotlin/k2-performance-metrics/README.md

 ## Configure project settings

-You can modify your [gradle.properties](gradle.properties) file to configure your project for performance tests:
+You should modify your [gradle.properties](gradle.properties) file to configure your project for performance tests:

 * Set `project.path` to configure the path to your project.
 * Set `project.git.url` and `project.git.commit.sha` to specify the URL and commit of a Git repository from which to clone your project.